Joint Strategic Needs Assessment

 Childhood obesity

 23% of children are overweight or obese when they enter primary school.
-This rises to 34% of children aged 10 and 11 leaving primary school.
-This varies by ward; for example those living in Golborne are three times more likely to be overweight than those living in Campden.
+This rises to 32% of children aged 10 and 11 leaving primary school.
+This varies by ward; for example those living in Ladbroke Grove are three times more likely to be overweight than those living in Notting Hill South.
 Children whose parents are obese are more likely to be obese themselves.
 This highlights the complexity of supporting families to maintain or reach a healthy weight.
-Being an unhealthy weight is more likely in children who identify themselves as being from Black ethnic groups at age 10-11.
-No significant differences are observed in Reception Year (four to five year olds).
+Being an unhealthy weight is more likely in boys who identify themselves as being from Black, Mixed or Other ethnic groups at age 10-11.

 Find out about our Change4Life programme which helps families stay active and healthy.